 Core Metadata consists of:

-The Release and Track Artist
+- The Release and Track Artist

-Composer information (First and Last name)
+- Composer information (First and Last name)

-When you release music into the world, it’s out there permanently.
+When you release music into the world, it’s out there forever.
 Whether it’s available legally or illegally, for download or stream, it can make it across the globe in an instant.
 Many countries (like the US) have laws in place to regulate commercial music use.
 But without song identification and verification, which uses metadata, this is not always an accurate process.

 Ever notice how your release information automatically populates in iTunes after a sale?
 Or how streams from Spotify and sales through Amazon both show on your Symphonic account?
 Or how all registered songwriters receive compensation from a PRO when their music is licensed?
 Metadata is the driving force for all these scenarios.

 Releasing music without accurate metadata is like writing a book report and not signing your name.
 You could’ve written the best essay the teacher has ever seen, but since your name isn’t on it, you don’t get credit.
 Without accurate metadata, you don’t just miss out on royalties, sales, play counts and more.
 You also miss out on credit for your hard work.
 You can’t track your growth as an artist, which can be essential to an artist’s success.

 Think about the effort you put into marketing, touring and social growth.
 This work focuses on increasing your visibility, including streams and sale counts.
 These numbers are especially important to record labels and sponsors seeking new talent.
 A lack of metadata surrounding your music could prevent the summing of these numbers.
 This may even hinder your chances with some professionals, at least in the earlier stages in your career.

 3. The Current System

 There are several issues with the industry currently surrounding metadata.
 In order for someone to put this information to proper use, they would need access to several different sets of data.
 At the forefront of metadata are two similar sounding but unique codes: ISRC and ISWC.

 Unfortunately, several organizations control different segments of this data, resulting in limited access.
 This is part of a larger issue, which relates to the lack of standards around metadata.
 These standards include the exchange of data through and across the digital supply chain.
 This is also used to automate communication and management of messages and assist companies in their implementations of metadata.
 Companies like DDEX are working to build these standards.